sachinsdate/starbucks-and-house-prices/README.md

 ## Cross-validating the results using the Borusyak–Jaravel–Spiess (BJS) model

 The results from our TWFE event study have largely survived fine-grained scrutiny.
- - **Strong pre- and post-entry trends**: Both the pre- and post-entry trned in the event coefficients $\beta_{\tau}$ have been strongly positive and rising suggesting a strong plausibility of both reverse (pre-entry) and forward (post-entry) causation.
+ - **Strong pre- and post-entry trends**: Both the pre- and post-entry trend in the event coefficients $\beta_{\tau}$ have been strongly positive and rising suggesting a strong plausibility of both reverse (pre-entry) and forward (post-entry) causation.
  - **Clearcut placebo-based vindication**: Placebo results (statistically insignificant pre- and post-trends under fake treatment) showed that the pre- and post-entry effects were not driven purely by non-Starbucks covariates, omitted variables, and model structure.
  - **Anticipation not a concern**: The strong multi-year rising pre-entry trend indicates that anticipation, if present, was not only driver of pre-entry house price growth in treated ZIPs.
 The progressive donut analysis of pre-trends validated this judgement.
-  - **Cohort-level heterogenity present but explainable, and not a concern**: Cohort-wise analysis of trends yielded patterns that could be tied back to the shape of the overall trend curve reported by the TWFE event model.
+  - **Cohort-level heterogeneity present but explainable, and not a concern**: Cohort-wise analysis of trends yielded patterns that could be tied back to the shape of the overall trend curve reported by the TWFE event model.
 If at all, it validated our judgement that the event coefficients reported by the TWFE event study are likely to be biased down.

 It's okay to stop at this point, but we will still perform one final validation.
 We'll run a quick regression using using the BJS (2021) model which does not consider Already Treated units as controls and thereby walks around the control group contamination experienced by the TWFE in a staggered entry setting such as ours.